 - Bring your legs forward and straight, feet together

-- Place the heel at the base of the pelvis
+- Place the hands on either side of the hips

 - Stay for 5 breaths

 If you have tight hamstrings you can sit on a folded blanket or block.
 The raised hips will assist in the post and reduce pressure on the hamstrings and back.
 It will allow you to sit more comfortably.
-If you have any pain or discomfort in the knee, you can place a blanket under the knee as support.
-If you cant reach your foot with your hands, then use a strap around the foot.
-Avoid overextending the spine and thereby rounding the back to go down.
-Keep the spine lengthened and come forward only as far as the body allows.
-As an advanced variation, you can place the foot in the crease of the left groin and bend over the left leg.
+If your arms are too short to reach the floor, you can place them on a block, kept on either side of the hips.

 - Stretches the hamstrings, calves